Hey Joe: Later recordings / live performances (1967–present)

 Cher recorded a version of "Hey Joe" on Imperial Records in late 1966, which peaked at number 94 on the Billboard Hot 100 chart.
 It was included on her 1967 album, With Love, Chér.
 An AllMusic review noted that her version "makes for some fun" but was "not so spectacular" and "clearly the wrong material for this great singer."
-French singer Johnny Hallyday covered the song in French in 1966.
+French singer Johnny Hallyday covered the song in French in 1967.
 His version reached No. 2 in Wallonia (French-speaking Belgium).

 Marmalade recorded a version of the song in 1968 because they needed a B-side to their single "Lovin' Things" in a hurry, and because they thought it was a traditional song and as such, the band would get the songwriting royalties from it.
 Marmalade guitarist Junior Campbell stated in interview that "Jimi Hendrix's version had already sold about 200,000 copies and then we sold about 300,000 on the flip of 'Lovin' Thing'.
 But then the following year, the bloke who'd written the bloody song suddenly turned up out of the woodwork!".
 Frank Zappa recorded a parody of the song, titled "Flower Punk", on the Mothers of Invention album We're Only in It for the Money in 1968.
 The song was one of several on the album that parodied the fashionable hippie lifestyle.
 Lyrics in Zappa's version included "Hey Punk, where you goin' with that flower in your hand?/Well, I'm goin' up to Frisco to join a psychedelic band."

+It was recorded at a slower tempo, and included as the track No. 8 of the album Shades of Deep Purple (1968), by Deep Purple.